 A school backpack is ideal as it will be used for day trips.
 Include the following:

 • Photocopy of passport

 • Consent to Travel form

 • Additional community service forms if needed

 A 50- to 70-liter duffel bag or backpack is ideal.

 • 2-3 pairs of lightweight pants, jeans (too hot to wear often) or capris; leggings are not culturally appropriate as they are too form-fitting

-• 3-4 pairs of shorts/skirts, which must go to the knees or longer
+• 3-4 pairs of shorts/skirts, which must go to the knees or longer, like these service shorts

 • 7-10 tops (t-shirts and sports shirts) – they can be cotton, or quick-dry shirts like capilene or polypropylene; tank tops are generally not acceptable unless for time at the pool or beach; keep in mind you’ll find cool t-shirts and other clothing at markets you’ll visit throughout the summer, which can supplement the tops you bring over